The world’s leading publication for data science, AI, and ML professionals.

 Introduction

 In today’s data-driven world, we must navigate a vast sea of information to extract valuable insights.
-In order to guide us safely through these challenging waters, we require a reliable compass: the data science workflow.
+In order to guide us safely through these challenging waters, we require a reliable compass: the Data Science workflow.

 What is the data science workflow?